churchmanlab/nano-COP/README.md

 ![alt text](https://github.com/churchmanlab/nano-COP/blob/master/nanoCOP.png)

 This repository includes the scripts and annotation files needed to analyze nano-COP data:
-- Python scripts used to make each figure in the manuscript
+- Scripts used to make each figure in the manuscript
-- Additional Python scripts to make datasets required for the figure scripts
+- Additional scripts to make datasets required for the figure scripts
-- Bash scripts to make some of the annotation files
+- Scripts to make the annotation files that are not supplied